equipe/equipe-api/README.md

 When you have put a lot of effort creating this marking sheets in Equipe, we want to make sure that you are able to re-use this information outside app.equipe.com.
 [Read more](MARKING_SHEET.md)

+## Extensions

+Expand the functionality in Equipe by creating extensions.
+These can include user interfaces, actions that a user can initiate, or webhooks for events to which you can subscribe.
+[Read more](EXTENSION.md)

+## REST API

+Create, update and delete resources in Equipe.
+[Read more](REST.md)

+## Batch API

+Create or update multiple resources in one requests, and setup relationships based on external ids.
+[Read more](BATCH.md)

 # License

 Equipe API docs are licensed under [Creative Commons (CC BY-SA 4.0)](http://creativecommons.org/licenses/by-sa/4.0/).